 I love what I do because I can see first hand the positive effects it has on people’s lives and wellbeing.
 Balulu is a business with a purpose.
 Being able to give people fair employment, fair pay and good working conditions is my priority.
 My tailors and I are very transparent with each other, and always talk through any problems that may stop them from working or be affecting their personal life.
 Our system works very well this way because we have an understanding and respect for each other.

-Dada, Amit and Dualat work in a very well lit, cool and clean shop space.
+Dada, Amit and Dualat (my tailors) work in a very well lit, cool and clean shop space.
 They mostly work 6 day weeks, excluding holidays, and never more than 48 hours in that week.
 They take regular breaks and live very close to the shop meaning they can still have lots of time with their families and a life outside work.
 I feel very lucky to have a partnership with such talented people and to be able to work together to create Balulu.
 To be able to economically empower their lives and see the transformative effect is incredible.
 They work because they are happy.

-We believe in a circular economy.
+I believe in a circular economy.
 Putting them in the bin is too easy - we need to start being more creative and imaginative when it comes keeping products and materials in use, designing out of waste and regenerating natural systems.
-I know the design process of our garments from the very beginning to finished product.
+I know the design process of my garments from the very beginning to finished product.
 It is very important that I am aware of the full cycle my product has taken, and I encourage you to give it a happy ending.

 My purpose is to create a unique brand of conscious clothing as a statement against mainstream fast fashion.
 I only work with natural materials, low impact and natural dyes as well as repurposing bedsheets that would have otherwise ended up in landfill.
 I personally follow the journey my clothes make - from weaving to making to selling - and believe in reusing existing materials where I can.
 I believe in economically empowering the lives of the people who work for me, and designing an alternative fashion and material future.